Easy Roasted Vegetable Sandwich with Burrata

-This roasted veggie burrata sandwich with sun-dried tomato pesto is the perfect sandwich for lunch or dinner in the summer and early fall!
-This flavorful sandwich is filled with layers of roasted zucchini, onions, fresh tomatoes, creamy burrata and spicy arugula.
+This easy roasted vegetable sandwich with burrata is the perfect sandwich for lunch or dinner!
+This flavorful sandwich is filled with layers of roasted zucchini, onions, creamy burrata, spicy arugula and a homemade sun dried tomato pesto.
 And there is a secret ingredient in this vegetable forward sandwich…crushed pistachios!
 Adding the pistachios on top of the burrata brings this sandwich to the next level!
-It adds not only a little bit of texture to the sandwich, but also a nutty and sweet element that completes all the flavors.
+It adds a little bit of texture to the sandwich and a nutty and sweet element that complements all the flavors.
 To top it off, the sandwich as a sun-dried tomato pesto.
 A tasty combo that will have you craving this veggie burrata sandwich over and over!

 After making my grilled zucchini and burrata toast recipe, I knew this tasty combo could be turned into an amazing sandwich.
-I put so many of the same ingredients, plus some new ones, to make this loaded veggie and burrata sandwich with sun-dried tomato pesto a winning lunch recipe.
+I used some of the same ingredients from toast, plus some new ones, to make this loaded roasted veggie and burrata sandwich with sun-dried tomato pesto a winning lunch recipe.

-Why you will love this veggie and burrata sandwich with sun-dried tomato pesto
+Why you will love this easy roasted vegetable sandwich with burrata

-Creamy burrata: The burrata cheese adds a creamy texture to the sandwich that is next level.
+Creamy burrata: The burrata cheese adds a creamy texture to this sandwich.
 The flavor is mild and complements the veggies and sun-dried tomato pesto.
-It is the chefs kiss addition to this roasted veggie sandwich.
+It is the chefs kiss addition to this roasted vegetable sandwich.

-Sun-dried tomato pesto: Although a simple pesto would be a tasty match with this vegetable packed sandwich, the sun-dried tomato pesto elevates this even more!
+Sun-dried tomato pesto: Although a simple pesto would be a delicious match with this vegetable packed sandwich, the sun-dried tomato pesto elevates this even more!
 The sun-dried tomatoes add a touch of sweetness to the pesto.
-And all together, it is a flavorful way to add moisture to the sandwich.
+And all together, it is a flavorful way to add moisture to the sandwich without using mayo or mustard.

-4. I roasted the zucchini and onions in the oven, but you can also grill them!
+- I roasted the zucchini and onions in the oven, but you can also grill them!
 To do this, make sure to still oil and season the zucchini and onions.
 Then grill them about 4-5 minutes on each side until golden brown.
+You can also place the veggies in the air fryer!
+Air fry the vegetables at 400 degrees for 6-10 minutes.

 Ingredient substitutions